davidaayers/commit-talk/readme.md

 Presented by: David Ayers, Principal Architect at [Credera](http://www.credera.com) [@iamagiantnerd](https://twitter.com/iamagiantnerd), david.ayers@credera.com

-A talk about writing good commit messages, and why it's important.
+A talk about writing commit messages, and more importantly, how to write them so that the history you are creating with your code is meaningful, and the code you submit for code reviews is more understandable.

 This talk was presented at [DevOps Days Dallas, 2018](https://www.devopsdays.org/events/2018-dallas/welcome/).
 Here's the video from that event: https://youtu.be/S77F53H82Xs?t=605